NonlinearTime/SML_Lab/README.md

 # ML lab
-ML lab of 2018 spring term
+- ML lab of 2018 spring term
+- use "sml sources.cm" in file Labx in your terminal to compile the func
+- in Standard ML , use "Labx.xxx " to run the functions
+- have fun :)